Austin Gallery

 • Padded seat rather than a mesh pan

-The ELABEST X100 is the mesh chair to reach for when a standard one feels too small.
+The Flash Furniture Big & Tall is the mesh chair to reach for when a standard one feels too small.
 Big-and-tall chairs solve a real problem: many popular mesh chairs are narrow and rated for lighter weights, and a larger person ends up perched rather than supported.
-The X100 answers that with a wider, reinforced seat and a higher weight capacity, so the frame actually holds you — and it keeps the breathable mesh back that makes the whole category worth buying, so a bigger build stays cool through a long day.
+This one answers that with a wider, reinforced seat and a 400 lb capacity, and it keeps the breathable mesh back that makes the whole category worth buying, so a bigger build stays cool through a long day.

 Also Great

-A big-and-tall mesh chair built for larger frames, with a breathable back, a wide seat, and a footrest.
-Adjustable lumbar and headrest and a high weight capacity — the cool-running pick when standard mesh chairs feel too small or too low-rated.
+A big-and-tall mesh chair from a contract furniture maker, rated to a tested 400 lb.
+A breathable back, a wide padded seat, and a reinforced frame: the cool-running pick when standard mesh chairs feel too small or too low-rated.

-Buy this if standard mesh chairs feel narrow or you need a higher weight rating.
-The wide seat and reinforced frame suit larger builds, the breathable mesh back keeps you cool, and the adjustable lumbar and headrest plus a footrest cover comfort and rest.
+Buy this if standard mesh chairs feel narrow or you need a higher weight rating you can actually trust.
+Flash Furniture supplies commercial seating by the thousand, so the 400 lb figure is a Ranked spec rather than a listing claim.
+The wide seat and reinforced frame suit larger builds, and the mesh back keeps a bigger frame cool.

 What we don't like